Knee Pain Physiotherapy in Singapore

 Most knee problems are a common result of the ageing process, the continuation of wear and tear, as well as physical stresses on the joints.
 Other knee problems can be due to injuries or sudden movements that might cause strain.
 Such strains include:

-• Sprained or Strained Knee Ligaments/Muscles:
+Sprained or Strained Knee Ligaments, Muscles, and Meniscus Injuries:

 Overuse injuries, such as jumper’s knee, arise from repetitive movements like running, jumping, or cycling.
 Physiotherapy can address this with targeted exercises to reduce strain and improve tendon health.

-• Arthritis:
+Arthritis:

 Osteoarthritis, the most common type of arthritis affecting the knee, involves gradual cartilage degradation.
 Physiotherapy offers non-invasive strategies to manage symptoms, enhance joint function, and promote mobility.

-• Anterior Cruciate Ligament (ACL) Injuries
+Anterior Cruciate Ligament (ACL) Injuries:

 ACL injuries often result from high-impact sports or sudden changes in movement direction.
 Physiotherapy focuses on restoring range of motion, reducing swelling, and strengthening supporting muscles to stabilise the joint.

-• Osteoarthritis of the Knee
+Osteoarthritis of the Knee:

 Knee osteoarthritis occurs due to cartilage degeneration, leading to chronic pain, swelling, and reduced range of motion.
 Physiotherapy can help manage symptoms through low-impact exercise Programmes, joint mobilisation, and lifestyle modifications, empowering patients to stay active and independent.